luismbendix/luismbendix/README.md

 ## Education and Experience

-- 🎓 Software: Biomedical Technologies (5th semester), currently absorbing knowledge during an internship at Fresenius Medical Care.
+- 🎓 Software: Bachelor's degree in *Biomedical Technologies* (completed), currently pursuing a Master's in *Product Development and Business Studies* (1st semester).
+Gaining practical insights as a working student at Fresenius Medical Care.
-- 🛠️ Hardware: Trained as a System and High-Voltage Mechatronics Technician, with certification as a Practice Manager specializing in a doctor's office setting.
+- 🛠️ Hardware: Trained as a System and High-Voltage Mechatronics Technician, with additional certification as a Practice Manager focused on medical practice environments.

 ## Interests Beyond Programming